 This post may contain affiliate links.
 Read our disclosure here.

-4 Bills to Renegotiate Yearly
+7 Bills to Renegotiate Yearly

-3. Bundle Deals Only Cost You.
+Remember that bundle deals only cost you.
 Many times the cable and phone companies try to emphasize how much you can save if you add on other services.
 These are items you didn’t call about and possibly don’t even need.
 Keep everyone on the same page and stay away from bundles unless you really are wanting all they are offering.

 DO NOT get caught in the lie that you must have a phone line or cable channels to get internet.
-You can have just internet from the phone company or cable company without adding on their other services.
-About 45% of American homes no long have land lines (mine included).
+You can have just Internet from the phone company or cable company without adding on their other services.
+About 45% of American homes no long have landlines (mine included).
 We live in a house that doesn’t even have phone jacks in the walls!